-Yoga over 50 helps to slow the aging process and – if done consistently in combination with a healthy diet – can keep you strong, trim, and fit.
-A flowing routine of standing poses can improve your joint mobility (including your spine), muscular flexibility, lung capacity, and core strength.
+Practicing yoga over 50 can help to slow the aging process and – if done consistently in combination with a healthy diet – can keep you strong, trim, and fit.
+A flowing routine of standing poses will improve your joint mobility (including your spine), muscular flexibility, lung capacity, and core strength.

 What follows is a recommended practice for yoga over 50.
 A video and printable list of exercises are included lower within this article.

 Yoga for Mobility (and to Reduce Risk of Accelerated Aging)

 The ability to move easily and freely – at different depths and in different situations – is called mobility.

 There is a misunderstanding that to keep your joints healthy and supple, you must avoid using them.